This was not your average safari.

 However, a large herd of buffalo were crossing the savannah nearby.
 Each one made a frustrated grunt as one-by-one they climbed a dried earthen riverbank.
 We kept our distance, curious excited to see how close we could approach them.

 Darkness settled on the park.
 We followed arrows painted on rocks back to the visitor’s centre at the front gate, to find a map.
 A young mother and her son who lived in the village on the national park grounds hailed us and got in our car; we offered them a lift home in exchange for directions.

 A staff member arrived with the helpful advice that guest lodges were full, and that the campsite is very difficult to find at night.
 Wessel became furious, yelling at the man for not providing us with a map, and because we seemed to be just giving locals rides home.

-He slid into the passengers seat.
-He directed us to the cabin, where we dropped Jeff off with the bags, whilst Wessel and I took the guard back to his home.
+He slid into the passengers seat, rifle muzzle scraping the ceiling of the car.
+He directed us to the cabin, where we dropped Jeff off with the bags.
+Wessel and I took the guard back to his home.
 We retraced our steps back to the cabin, and, after hours of driving around in the park, cooked our meals and fell asleep.